White-label setup can help you launch faster, but it is not the whole business.

 Is white-label the same as turnkey?

 No. White-label is usually one part, often the platform or technology.
-Turnkey setup is broader and includes the full setup around the business: payments, banking, traffic, legal, hiring, operations, and trusted partners.
+Turnkey setup is broader and includes the full setup around the business: strategy, structure, payments, banking, traffic, legal, hiring, operations, and trusted partners.

 Can InVault help me find a white-label provider?